valerkahere/platecrafted/README.md

 Platecrafted fixes that.
 Search meals, filter by ingredient or cuisine, watch how to cook them, and save your favourites so you stop finding the same recipe from scratch every time.

 ## Monorepo Architecture
-- Backend (api-server) uses Express.js REST API, connecting to MongoDB
+- Backend (server) uses Express.js REST API, connecting to MongoDB
-- Frontend uses Angular, talks to the Backend api
+- Frontend uses Angular, talks to the Backend API
 - Meal data comes from [TheMealDB](https://www.themealdb.com/) public API — free, no key needed
 - Deployed on AWS when required (EC2, S3)